matter-labs/zksync-lite-docs/docs/dev/sending_transactions.md

 ## Sending transactions

-In order to send a transaction, user has to do the following steps:
+In order to send a transaction, the user has to do the following steps:

 1. Prepare the transaction data.
 2. Encode the transaction data into a byte sequence.